lorenzo-deluca/silence-private-server/README.md

 - `MQTT broker`: Configure **port**, **user**, **pass** of your local MQTT Broker.

 ## Running the Server
-Once you have configured your 'configuration.json' file, you can run the server.
+Once you have configured your '**configuration.json**'file, you can run the server.
 Here are the steps:

 ### Running as Script
 1. **Install Python Libraries**: First, install the necessary Python libraries by running the following command in your terminal: